 However, the emergence of insurtech also brings a number of concerns for established players and new entrants, including dealing with data privacy, cybersecurity, the wide variations in regulatory approach to insurtech, and securing talent and developing and securing skills and knowledge, the firm said.

-Featured image: Hong Kong skyscrapers, via Wikimedia.
+Featured image: Hong Kong skyscrapers, via Unsplash.